 Maripol’s relationship with Edo Bertoglio came to an end, and the deaths of Warhol, in 1987, and Basquiat in 1988 affected Maripol profoundly.
 Maripolitan closed, and Maripol moved to Los Angeles, where she would marry, before returning to her beloved New York to raise her young son, Lino.
 Maripol continued with art direction, working with Cher, Luther Vandross and Elton John, before designing a collection of jewellery and t-shirts for the Marc by Marc Jacobs label.
 Maripol currently designs for EachXOther, amongst others, and recently directed The Message, a 52 min. documentary about the artist Keith Haring, for his retrospective at the Musée d'Art Moderne in Paris.

 In 2006, Maripolorama was published, a survey of her work in polaroid, followed in 2010 by her book Little Red Riding Hood, and in 2014, Maripola X, published by LLAP NYC.

 An example of how influential Maripol’s work in polaroid has become can be seen on the cover of Taylor Swift’s multi-million selling album ‘1989’, a photograph of Swift edited to look like an original polaroid, and referencing Maripol’s distinctive style.

 Maripol's work has been included in exhibitions at MoMA P.S.1, Fondation Cartier, Brooklyn Museum, Portland Museum of Art and the Musée d'Art Moderne in Paris.
-A retrospective of Maripol’s work will be held at the Dundee Contemporary Arts museum in Scotland in 2015.
+A retrospective of Maripol’s work was held at the Dundee Contemporary Arts museum in Scotland in 2015.